All Episodes

 Automakers force bailout issue.

-The auto industry crisis is forcing a broader debate over how far the government should go to prop up ailing industries, as the Bush administration resists.
+The auto industry crisis is forcing a broader debate over how far the government should go to prop up ailing industries as the Bush administration resists.

-House Speaker Pelosi, Senate Majority Leader Dingy Harry in a letter Saturday, formally requested the Treasury Secretary consider giving a temporary assistance to the auto industry using money originally appropriated to shore up the banking system.
+House Speaker Pelosi, Senate Majority Leader Dingy Harry, in a letter Saturday, formally requested the Treasury Secretary consider giving a temporary assistance to the auto industry using money originally appropriated to shore up the banking system.

-The Democrat lawmakers said that federal aid should come with this strong conditions, such as requirements that car makers build more fuel efficient vehicles and equity stakes for the government so taxpayers could profit if the companies recover.
+Strong conditions, such as requirements that car makers build more fuel-efficient vehicles and equity stakes for the government so taxpayers could profit if the companies recover.

 Do I need to translate this?